 C1 level English

-Applicants who are not native English speakers or whose first degree was not taught in English, must supply an internationally recognised certificate to demonstrate a C1 level on the Common European Framework of Reference for language learning (CEFR).
+Applicants who are not native English speakers or whose first degree was not taught in English must supply an internationally recognized certificate to demonstrate a C1 level on the Common European Framework of Reference for language learning (CEFR).
 If your current level is B2 you may still apply on condition that you achieve C1 within a predefined period.

 The C1 level on the CEFR corresponds to the following scores in internationally acknowledge exams: